JSatterf1579/apo-website/docs/detailed_design/source/serviceevents.rst

    This method allows :term:`exec` to reject a service report Service reports that are rejected are removed from the datastore

-.. function:: serviceEvent.serviceReport.addHours
+.. function:: serviceEvent.serviceReport.addHours(hours)

    This method adds hours submitted to a :term:`brother`'s current :term:`contract`.

+   :param hours: Number of hours to add
+   :type hours: int

-:mod:'serviceEvents.models' -- Service Event related Models
+:mod:`serviceEvent.models` -- Service Event related Models
 -----------------------------------------------------------

+.. module:: serviceEvents.models

 .. method:: ServiceEvent([maxBro[,addInfo]])